comForte/dashboard/readme.md

 # Supported web browsers

-The dashboard works with recent firefox, chrome, and Safari browsers.
+The dashboard works with recent Firefox, Chrome, and Safari browsers.
 IE and Edge are not supported.